 Credit card transactions at the pay boxes are secure because pay boxes are PCI compliant.
 PCI is the Payment Card Industry (PCI) Security Standard for protecting data.
 It is a set of requirements designed to ensure that companies that process, store, or transmit credit card information maintain a secure environment.

 When using a credit card at the pay box, credit card information is transmitted directly to the financial institution.
-CPM does not retain or store the data except for the last four digits of your credit card which is very similar to any other credit card transaction.
+CPM does not retain or store the data except for the last four digits of your credit card, which is very similar to any other credit card transaction.
 Retaining the last four digits of the credit card enables CPM to provide better customer service in case there is a problem with the pay box and a refund is necessary.

 I got a parking ticket.
 What do I do now?

-Passed unanimously by the Illinois General Assembly and signed into law by Gov. Pat Quinn in 2012, the legislation provides free parking to motorists who are physically unable to access a meter or pay box because they use a wheelchair or have a severe disability.
+Yes.
+A new Illinois law aimed at cracking down on abled-bodied motorists who abuse disabled parking permits took effect on January 1, 2014.
+Passed unanimously by the Illinois General Assembly and signed into law by Governor Pat Quinn, the new law provides free parking to motorists who are physically unable to access a meter or pay box because they have a severe disability.
 Eligible motorists will now display a yellow-and-gray colored placard to park for free at metered spaces in Chicago and throughout the state.

-What steps should I take to have a Pay Box relocated?
+What steps should I take to have a pay box relocated?